MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-variables.md

    ![Save variable](media/save-variable.png)

-Virtual Agent adds the variable to a customer's response and uses expressions to dynamically route the conversation path, letting you tailor the bot's response.
+Power Virtual Agents adds the variable to a customer's response and uses expressions to dynamically route the conversation path, letting you tailor the bot's response.